6859-sp21/final-project-women-in-hollywood-final/README.md

 * The content of the introduction and concluding section

 Alvin worked on the following things:
-* Setting up a database for the poll and the mini-quiz
+* Creating the database for the poll and the mini-quiz
+* The functionality of the miniquiz
-* The initial structure of the miniquiz
+* The grouped bar graph for the results of the miniquiz
-* The series of line charts of movies broken down by genre
+* The small multiple area charts of movies broken down by genre
-* The scrolly-telling, spaced out formatting of the visualization
+* The scrolly-telling aesthetics, spaceing out formatting of the visualization